resteasy/resteasy.github.io/_posts/2020-07-14-blog-microprofile-config-outOfBox.md

 This is the minimum set of configuration data RESTEasy requires.
 All the properties which start with "resteasy." are [RESTEasy configuration switches](https://docs.jboss.org/resteasy/docs/3.12.1.Final/userguide/html/Installation_Configuration.html#configuration_switches).
 No configuration data is declared in the web.xml for this applications.
-These settings were added by Wildfly during the deployment process.
+These settings were added by WildFly during the deployment process.
 Notice property javax.ws.rs.Application in ServletConfigSource.
 It's not a RESTEasy switch.
 RESTEasy will not perform a (configuration) lookup for it.
 For all intents and purposes it is a ready-only value.
 There is no filter in the application, so FilterConfigSource is empty.

-According to Microprofile-Configuration rules I should be able to declare a higher precedent property for any of the properties in the RESTEasy ConfigSources.
+According to MicroProfile Configuration rules I should be able to declare a higher precedent property for any of the properties in the RESTEasy ConfigSources.
 Lets test it out.

 I'm picking property resteasy.preferJacksonOverJsonB to change because it will not impact the running of this application.

 ````
-Stop Wildfly running.
+Stop WildFly running.

-In the terminal window where Wildfly was running define the environment variable.
+In the terminal window where WildFly was running define the environment variable.
 export resteasy.preferJacksonOverJsonB=TRUE
 ````
 Well that didn't work.
 Unix Bash does not allow the "." character in the property key.
 Execution of the command reports error, "not a valid identifier".

 Moving on to testing with a system variable.
-On the command line to run Wildfly add this, -Dresteasy.preferJacksonOverJsonB=TRUE
+On the command line to run WildFly add this, -Dresteasy.preferJacksonOverJsonB=TRUE

 ````
 ./bin/standalone.sh  -Dresteasy.preferJacksonOverJsonB=TRUE